π£ Fishing in Birch Bay

 Be sure to check WDFWβs fishing regulations for current season dates, species limits, and gear restrictions.

-With over 8,200 feet of shoreline, Birch Bay State Park offers exceptional beach access and fishing opportunities.
-In addition to fishing, it’s also popular for clamming and shellfish harvesting, including:
+With over 8,200 feet of shoreline, Birch Bay State Park offers exceptional beach access and is a favorite destination for fishing, clamming, and shellfish harvesting.

 -